Madison County ROE #41 has developed a Return to Learning Plan for the 2021 – 2022 school year.

-Staff absences related to a COVID-19 isolation or quarantine will be recorded in accordance with the ROE’s sick leave policy and related professional negotiations agreements.
+Staff absences related to a COVID-19 isolation, exclusion, or quarantine will be recorded in accordance with the ROE’s sick leave policy and related professional negotiations agreements.
 To ensure continuity of services, staff members should contact their principals to discuss support for social, emotional, mental health, or other needs.

 To the extent allowable by privacy laws and other applicable laws, school professionals will continue to collaborate with Madison County Health Department officials to confidentially provide information about people diagnosed with or exposed to COVID-19.
 This includes making notifications to staff and parents as soon as possible regarding those who were in close contact of someone in the school who tested positive for COVID-19.

 The school administration will inform the school community of outbreaks while maintaining student and staff confidentiality rights.